Jebel Akhdar War: Decisive British attack (1959)

 It was estimated by some British officers that a full-scale attack by a British brigade would be required to recapture the Jebel.
-David Smiley and Lieutenant Anthony Deane-Drummond concurred that additional SAS troops were needed and that one squadron was not enough to defeat the Imamate.
+David Smiley and Lieutenant Colonel Anthony Deane-Drummond concurred that additional SAS troops were needed and that one squadron was not enough to defeat the Imamate.
 Eventually, two squadrons from the British Special Air Service Regiment were deployed under Anthony Deane-Drummond.
 The low media coverage surrounding British squadron's operations in Oman helped Anthony Deane-Drummond convince the Far East Land Forces chief of staff and the British War Office Department to add another squadron.
 One squadron was chosen to be based at Tanuf, south of Jebel Akhdar, and the other squadron was based at various positions to the north of Jebel Akhdar.
 A tactical operations center was established in Nizwa under the command of David Smiley to coordinate the military operations of the Northern Frontier Regiment, Muscat Regiment, Trucial Oman Scouts and the SAS troops.
-The RAF Shackleton squadron was responsible of attacking the Jebel while the RAF Venom was tasked with providing support to ground operations.
+The RAF Shackleton squadron was responsible for attacking the Jebel while the RAF Venoms were tasked with providing support to ground operations.
 The RAF made 1,635 raids, dropping 1,094 tons and firing 900 rockets at the interior of Oman between July and December 1958 targeting insurgents, mountain top villages and water channels.

 On 18 December 1958, a SAS troop was within 20 yards from the Imamate's position when it was attacked, but a second SAS troop came for rescue.
 Both troops withdrew without any casualties.
 On the night of 27 December, two SAS troops assaulted Aqabat Aldhafar in order to establish a military base in the area from which the SAS could gain access to the mountain.
 The fighting continued until the next morning when the SAS troops, with the support of MR and NFR, were able to defeat the rebels, resulting in 20 rebel casualties.
 The last week of December entailed a large number of intense battles surrounding the mountain.
 After making feint operations against outlying positions on the north side of the Jebel Akhdar, SAS troops scaled the southern face of the Jebel at night, taking the rebels by surprise.
 Supplies were parachuted to them once they reached the plateau, which may have misled some of the rebels into thinking that this was an assault by paratroops.
 On 30 January 1959, the SAS occupied Saiq and Shuraijah, and there was little further resistance.
 Talib and his fighters either melted back into the local population or fled to Saudi Arabia.
 Imam Ghalib went into exile in Saudi Arabia.
-The casualties of the five-year conflict were hundreds of rebels killed, together with significant human cost to the British and sultan's loyal troops.
+The casualties of the five-year conflict were hundreds of rebels killed, together with significant human cost to the British and Sultan's loyal troops.
 The decisive 1959 offensive resulted in the deaths of 13 of the Sultan's Armed Forces and British personnel, and 176 Omanis from the interior in the final month of fighting.